shivasubramaniamR/BDD/README.md

    3. Test Runner

 ### Auto generate the Step definition files
-   1. Run the Feature File alone and we can find the Step definition template in the output suggestion
+   1. Run the Runner File and we can find the Step definition template in the output suggestion
    2. Tidy Gherkin Chrome Plugin